KyojinsAnidex/Anidex/backend/README.md

 #### Configuring the database

-Go to `./sql` folder, follow the [instructions](https://github.com/Mohaimin41/Anidex/tree/main/backend/sql)
+Go to `./sql` folder, follow the [instructions](https://github.com/KyojinsAnidex/Anidex/tree/main/backend/sql)

 #### Running the server:

-We are using nodemon to have a continuously running server.
+We are using nodemon to have a continuously running development server.
 To start:

 ` npm start `